IncDrops/PollitGo/Users/testing/projects/nextn/README.md

     *   Cloud Build automatically detects your Next.js app and builds it.
 Substitution variables (like `_NEXTAUTH_URL`, `_NEXTAUTH_SECRET`) should be automatically available to the build environment.
     *   You **do not need** a `cloudbuild.yaml` file in your repository with this setting.
     *   The "Builder image" field (e.g., `gcr.io/buildpacks/builder:latest`) will be used.
-    *   **If you are encountering persistent "Failed to trigger build: if 'build.service_account' is specified..." errors with a YAML-based trigger and cannot resolve them with `gcloud` commands, switching to "Buildpacks" type might offer a simpler path, as it could have different default logging behaviors.** Ensure all necessary Substitution Variables (like `_NEXTAUTH_URL`, `_NEXTAUTH_SECRET`, `_STRIPE_SECRET_KEY`, etc.) are still configured in the trigger.

 2.  **Cloud Build configuration file (yaml or json):**
     *   Set the trigger **"Type"** to **"Cloud Build configuration file (yaml or json)"**.
     *   You **must** have a `cloudbuild.yaml` (or JSON) file in your repository (e.g., at the root).
 A basic one has been created for you in `cloudbuild.yaml`.
     *   In the trigger settings, under "Location", specify the path to this file (e.g., `cloudbuild.yaml`).
     *   **Important:** If you use a `cloudbuild.yaml` file, ensure it is **committed and pushed** to your GitHub repository so Cloud Build can find it.
-(See Troubleshooting E if your pushes are failing).
-    *   This file gives you manual control over each build step. **Ensure critical environment variables like `NEXTAUTH_URL` and `NEXTAUTH_SECRET` are passed to the build step in your `cloudbuild.yaml` (see example `cloudbuild.yaml` in this project).**
+    *   This file gives you manual control over each build step.

-**IMPORTANT: The error "Failed to trigger build: if 'build.service_account' is specified..." (see Troubleshooting D) is related to the trigger's logging configuration when using a user-managed service account.
-This needs to be resolved at the trigger level, regardless of whether you use Buildpacks or a `cloudbuild.yaml` file.**

 ---